Elementary/Early Childhood/Special Education Bridge 3/2 Program

 We’re proud to say that our graduates stay in teaching significantly longer than average.
 A recent review found 75 percent of our graduates from the classes of 1999 to 2002 still teaching.
 We also boast a placement rate of 90 percent – thanks in part to our annual career fair, where there are often more recruiters than there are students.
 Plus, you won’t be cut off from Maryville resources the day after you graduate.
 In addition to our extensive alumni network, you’ll also receive follow-up personal support from Maryville faculty during the first two years of your career.

 Maryville masters program graduates are highly sought by area school districts.
-With a degree from Maryville’s nationally accredited School of Education, you’ll be qualified for positions – in any of the 50 states – in early childhood centers (birth through age 5) and elementary schools from kindergarten through grade 6, or in English-speaking schools abroad.
-Once you earn your master’s, you’ll also be qualified to manage early childhood programs or day care facilities.
+With a degree from Maryville’s nationally accredited School of Education, you’ll be qualified for positions – in any of the 50 states – in early childhood centers (birth through age 5), early childhood special education classrooms, and elementary schools from kindergarten through grade 6, or in English-speaking schools abroad.

 Degree Offerings and Requirements

 As a new student, you will first be accepted to pre-education and will be able to enroll in EDUC 100, Introduction to Schooling.
-If you have a 2.70 cumulative grade point average, you’ll be eligible to enroll in the first block of professional education courses (EDUC 200, 201 and 309) the first semester of your sophomore year.
+If you have a 2.75 cumulative grade point average, you’ll be eligible to enroll in the first block of professional education courses (EDUC 200, 201 and 309) the first semester of your sophomore year.
 During this semester (or for transfers their first semester at Maryville), you must submit a formal application for admission to teacher education.
-To be eligible for admission, you must have a 2.70 cumulative GPA, a 3.0 average in professional education coursework, a satisfactory practicum evaluation and pass the CBASE standardized test.
+To be eligible for admission, you must have a 2.75 cumulative GPA, a 3.0 average in professional education coursework, a satisfactory practicum evaluation and pass the MoGEA basic skills assessment.
 We also require an annual criminal background check and TB screening.
-Students formally apply to the graduate program at the end of their junior year and must have an overall grade point average of 3.0 for full admission to the masters program.
+Students formally apply to the graduate program at the end of their junior year and must have an overall grade point average of 3.0 for full admission to the master’s program.